red-hat-storage/ocs-training/ocp4ocs4/device-fail-replace.md

 ```

 ## Create new OSD for new device

-Start by deleting the **PV** associated with the failed device.
-This
-**PV** name was identified in an earlier step.
-In this example the
-**PV** name is `local-pv-d9c5cbd6`.

-    # oc delete pv local-pv-d9c5cbd6

-**Example output.**

-    persistentvolume "local-pv-d9c5cbd6" deleted

-Verify **PV** for the failed drive is now gone.
-There should still be an
-`Available` **PV** for the new drive.

-    # oc get pv | grep 100Gi

-**Example output.**

-    local-pv-3e8964d3                          100Gi      RWO            Delete           Bound       openshift-storage/ocs-deviceset-2-0-79j94   localblock                             1d20h
-    local-pv-414755e0                          100Gi      RWO            Delete           Bound       openshift-storage/ocs-deviceset-1-0-959rp   localblock                             1d20h
-    local-pv-b481410                           100Gi      RWO            Delete           Available                                               localblock                             1d18h

 Now that the all associated OCP and Ceph
 resources for the failed device are deleted or removed, the new OSD can
 be deployed.
 This is done by restarting the `rook-ceph-operator` to